rebirthmonkey/k8s/pod/README.md

 - secret

 ### Network
-- hostPort: container level, expose 1 containerPort on the host
+- hostPort: expose 1 containerPort on the host

       ports:
       - containerPort: 8080
         hostPort: 8081

-- hostNetwork: pod level, expose all the containerPorts on the host
+- hostNetwork: expose all the containerPorts on the host

       hostNetwork: true

 ### Health Check
 - livenessProbe: